PriyaVakIT/priyaVakIT/README.md

 ##   👋 Hi, I'm Priya
 🚀 About Me
-- Core Skills: PHP, MySQL, Logical Design, Backend Architecture
+- Core Skills : PHP, MySQL, Logical Design, Backend Architecture
-- Current Focus: Improving my frontend and full-stack skills with tools like Bootstrap, Laravel, and AdminLTE.
+- Current Focus : Improving my frontend and full-stack skills with tools like Bootstrap, Laravel, and AdminLTE.
-- Key Projects: Developed a real estate ERP system single-handedly, covering everything from user management to CRM integration.
+- Key Projects : Developed a real estate ERP system single-handedly, covering everything from user management to CRM integration.
-- Problem-Solving: I take pride in my ability to design and implement efficient, scalable solutions for real-world problems in the real estate sector.
+- Problem-Solving : I take pride in my ability to design and implement efficient, scalable solutions for real-world problems in the real estate sector.

 💼 What I'm Working On: